RightsandWrongsgit/ARMTEC/modules/development.md

 Feeds Module is one that can be used to grab CSV and other file format data plus HTML from another site, and import it.
 It is another candidate for pulling in Taxonomies or even airport data sets to preload nodes for all the airports.
 It is in an Alpha 10 for Drupal 9 and it lists as not secure; however, if you install it to build and then remove it afterward it should be fine.

-Environment Indicator module (To easily see which environment split you are in): composer require drupal/environment_indicator drush en environment_indicator

 Development Mode module (stop cache, aggregation, turn on debug, in your 'Development' Split: composer require –dev drupal/dev_mode